-The main objective of the horizontal principle Equal opportunities and non-discrimination is to prevent and remove barriers leading to isolation and exclusion of people from public, political, social and working life, based on sex, gender, age, ethnic origin, religion or belief, sexual orientation or health disability.
+The purpose of the horizontal principle non-discrimination is to prevent and remove barriers leading to isolation and exclusion of people from public, political, social and working life, based on sex, gender, age, ethnic origin, religion or belief, sexual orientation or health disability.
 The goal of horizontal principle Non-discrimination is also to eliminate and prevent discrimination based on the abovementioned elements.
 Disabled persons because of their health need individual treatment with extra accessibility options (e.g. wheelchair accesses).

-The Ministry of Labour, Social Affairs and Family of the Slovak Republic is responsible for analytical, evaluation, strategic and legislation measures in promoting horizontal principles Equal opportunities and non-discrimination, as well as Equality between men and women.
-The Ministry is responsible for definition of conditions for selection of operations related to the implementation of these horizontal principles and modalities of their application.
+The Ministry of Labour, Social Affairs and Family of the Slovak Republic is responsible for analytical, evaluation, strategic and legislation measures in promoting horizontal principle non-discrimination.
+The Ministry is responsible for definition of conditions for selection of operations related to the implementation of this horizontal principle and modalities of its application.